N-dimensional reductions with Blosc2

 /images/ndim-reductions/plot_automatic_chunking.png

 We can see that reduction along the X axis is much slower than those along the Y and Z axis for the Blosc2 case.
 This is because the automatically computed chunk shape is (1, 1000, 1000) making the overhead of partial sums larger.
-In addition, we see that, when reducing in all axes, as well as in Y and Z axes, Blosc2+LZ4+SHUFFLE actually achieves far better performance than NumPy.
+In addition, we see that, with the exception of the X axis, Blosc2+LZ4+SHUFFLE actually achieves far better performance than NumPy.
 Finally, when not using compression inside Blosc2, we never see an advantage.
 See later for a discussion on these results.

 Manual chunking